 Father Mother

 Son Daughter

 Brother Sister

 Grandfather Grandmother

-C. Bereavement leave is also available following the death of any non-related childor, close relatives, or domestic partner who resided with the employee at the time of death.
+C. Bereavement leave is also available following the death of any non-related child or close relatives who resided with the employee at the time of death.

-II.I.
-Notification to the City:
+I. Notification to the City:

 The employee shall notify his/her supervisor as soon as possible of the occurrence requiring bereavement leave, and if requested by the City, shall provide substantiation to support the request.
 Such leave shall commence within a reasonable amount of time following the request.
-Bereavement leave must be taken in consecutive days, or as needed, not to exceed the maximum amount of time allowed per Section I. above.
+Bereavement leave must, not to exceed the maximum amount of time allowed per Section I. above.

-III.
+II.
 Limitation: